Infection Control and Prevention of Exposure to

 The education of medical students about methods of prevention and exposure include the following:

 - Students complete web-based modules on infection control and prevention of exposure to environmental hazards.
-Those modules are mandatory and compliance with this requirement is enforced, beginning prior to students' first clinical contacts

 - All students are fitted for N-95 respirators, which are available to them at clinical sites if needed.

 - During the Clerkship Level students participate in an exercise on the topic of pandemic planning and the mitigation of risk of exposure to pathogens is among the topics of that session.